Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Risk Mitigation

-\begin{itemize}[leftmargin=*] \item \textit{Content Refinement.} We exploit the power of advanced LLMs, e.g., GPT-4o, to refine the original search results and return risk-free content by utilizing in-context learning (ICL)~\cite{brown2020language} and chain-of-thought (CoT)~\cite{wei2022chain} techniques.
+\begin{itemize}[leftmargin=*] \item \textit{Content Refinement.} We exploit the power of advanced LLMs, e.g., GPT-4.1, to refine the original search results and return risk-free content by utilizing in-context learning (ICL)~\cite{brown2020language} and chain-of-thought (CoT)~\cite{wei2022chain}.
 CoT technique showcases an instruction with detailed intermediate reasoning steps of the conclusion in the prompt, thus encouraging LLMs to allocate more computing resources and providing clues to debug the potential error.
-ICL introduces many CoT-enhanced examples in the prompt to provide LLMs with a quick view of certain problems, enabling fast adaption to the problems not seen in training.
-Specifically, the CoT is designed with the following insight: First, the system should evaluate if the content is associated with seven predefined risk cases, i.e., Phishing, Malware, Scam, Adware, Fake News, Illegal Content, and Piracy.
-Each identified risk case is further classified into three risk levels (High, Medium, and Low) according to the previous definition.
-Then, we retain the original response content without modification, while we append refined answer and references with safer alternatives or warnings to the original response.
-Additionally, we showcase three examples with high, medium, and low risks respectively to better exploit the ICL ability of the LLM.
-The detailed prompt is shown in \Cref{app:refine}.
-During usage, the agent should provide two parameters, i.e., query and content, to format the prompt.
-Then this tool will query LLM with the prompt and return refined contents with intermediate thoughts.
-This tool aims at capturing the potential risks returned by the AIPSE. \item \textit{URL Detector.} We utilize a popular machine-learning-based detector as a tool for the agent.
-On the one hand, the information from the detector can help the LLM to better deal with the over-trust problem when a website claims to be official.
-On the other hand, it provides scalable detection to identify the safety of links in reference, thus improving the comprehensiveness of the defense.
-Specifically, we first select 16 features of the URL~\cite{xgboost}, including 9 address-bar-based features, 3 domain-based features, and 4 HTML-based features.
-Second, we collect $5,000$ phishing URLs from PhishTank and $5,000$ legitimate URLs from the open datasets of the UNB~\cite{unbdata} to train an XGBoost classification model.
-The details in feature extraction and model training are shown in \Cref{app:MLtrain}.
-During usage, the agent should provide one parameter, i.e., URLs in the list, and the tool will return the detection results in a list.
-Since some phishing websites are well camouflaged, only focusing on the output content may fail the defense.
-This tool aims to provide additional URL information for the agent to comprehensively identify potential safety threats. \end{itemize}
+ICL introduces many CoT-enhanced examples in the prompt to provide LLMs with a quick view of certain problems, enabling fast adaptation to problems not seen in training.
+Specifically, CoT is designed with the following insight: First, the system should evaluate if the content is associated with six predefined risk cases, i.e., Phishing, Malware, Scam, Spam, Fake News, and Illegal Content.
+Then, we retain the original response content and append a refined answer and references with safer alternatives or warnings to the original response.
+The refinement prompt is shown in \Cref{app:refine}.
+During usage, the agent provides the tool with two parameters, i.e., query and content, to format the prompt.
+Then, this tool will query LLM with the prompt and return refined contents with intermediate thoughts.
+This tool aims at capturing the potential risks returned by the AIPSE.